Evaluation of music in Zambia: conclusion

 The relation between preferences for a genre and judgements about a genre

 Feeling plays a less important role in judging christian music and, especially, kalindula than in items related to ilimbalakata and social dances before kalindula.
-As seen in the article Sorrow and joy, feelings felt when hearing music play a part in the local and possession cults’ music and in other endogenous music as the experiential formulation, or recurrent re-experiencing, of the exchange relation with nature.
+As seen in the article Sorrow and joy, feelings experienced when hearing music play a part in the local and possession cults’ music and in other endogenous music as the experiential formulation, or recurrent re-experiencing, of the exchange relation with nature.
 This could explain why feelings play a less important role in the evaluation of exogenous musical genres.

 Akanika kupota bwino nipa mabwe